Kankaria East metro station

-Kankaria East is an underground metro station on the East-West Corridor of the Blue Line of Ahmedabad Metro in Ahmedabad, India.
+Kankaria East is an underground metro station on the East-West Corridor of the Blue Line of the Ahmedabad Metro in Ahmedabad, India.
 This metro station consists of the main Kankaria Coach Depot under Indian Railways along with the Jama Masjid and the Rajpur Shri Chintamani Parshwanath Jain Temple.
 This metro station was inaugurated by Prime Minister Narendra Modi on 30 September 2022.